reachkrishnaraj/kafka-elasticsearch-standalone-consumer/README.md

 		cd $CONSUMER_HOME
      	mvn clean package

-	The kafka-es-consumer-0.2.jar will be created in the $CONSUMER_HOME/bin, with all dependencies included into the JAR
+ The kafka-es-consumer-0.2.jar will be created in the $CONSUMER_HOME/bin.
+ All dependencies will be placed into $CONSUMER_HOME/bin/lib.
+ All JAR dependencies are linked via kafka-es-consumer-0.2.jar manifest.

 **5. run the app [use JDK1.8] :